localstack/docs/content/en/references/lambda-v2-provider.md

 **Asynchronous function creation:**
 Creating and updating lambda functions now happens asynchronously following the [AWS Lambda state model](https://aws.amazon.com/blogs/compute/tracking-the-state-of-lambda-functions/).
 The old provider created functions synchronously by blocking until the function state was active.
-In the new provider, functions are always created in the `Pending` state and move to `Active` once they ready for handling invocations.
+In the new provider, functions are always created in the `Pending` state and move to `Active` once they are ready for handling invocations.
 Migration instructions are provided in the troubleshooting example [Function in Pending state](#function-in-pending-state) below.

 ## Docker Execution Environment

 **Docker socket mounting required:**
-Mounting the Docker socket into the LocalStack container is now required to run Lambdas.
+Mounting the Docker socket into the LocalStack container is now required to run lambda functions.
 Please add the Docker volume mount `"/var/run/docker.sock:/var/run/docker.sock"` to your LocalStack startup as exemplified in our official [docker-compose.yml](https://github.com/localstack/localstack/blob/master/docker-compose.yml).
 If mounting the Docker socket is impossible and no external `DOCKER_HOST` is available, self-managed worker containers will be available (coming soon).